The Gallium Neutrino Absorption Cross Section and its Uncertainty: Excited-state contributions

-In his 1978 Ga cross section study, Bahcall \cite{Bahcall1978} used systematics to constrain the excited-state contributions, identifying transitions in neighboring nuclei that might be similar; that is, na\"ively of a $2p_{3/2} \leftrightarrow 1f_{5/2}$ character.
+The excited-state contributions, which we will find increase the total cross section by about 6\%, can also be extracted from experiment, specifically from forward-angle (p,n) scattering.
+However, past work has either failed to employ an appropriate effective interaction, or failed to propagate associated experimental and theoretical uncertainties -- raising questions about the reliability of the extracted GT strengths.
+In this section we describe an improved extraction that yields both the needed transition strengths and reasonable estimates of their uncertainties.\\ ~\\ The potential importance of excited-state contributions was noted by Kuzmin \cite{Kuzmin1966}, when he proposed $^{71}$Ga as a solar neutrino detector in 1966.
+In fact, one of the motivations for the $^{51}$Cr and $^{37}$Ar source experiments is that they populate the same excited states -- the 5/2$^-$ and 3/2$^-$ states at 175 and 500 keV -- that contribute to $^7$Be solar neutrino capture (see Fig \ref{fig:excited}).\\ ~\\ In his 1978 Ga cross section study, Bahcall \cite{Bahcall1978} used systematics to constrain the excited-state contributions, identifying transitions in neighboring nuclei that might be similar; that is, na\"ively of a $2p_{3/2} \leftrightarrow 1f_{5/2}$ character.
 Bahcall identified nine $3/2^- \rightarrow 5/2^-$ transitions of known strength with log(ft) values ranging from 5.9 to 7.5, and consequently assigned log(ft)$\gtrsim 6$ to the transition to the 175 keV state in $^{71}$Ge.
-Similarly, he found eight $3/2^- \rightarrow 3/2^-$ transitions with log(ft) values ranging from 5.0 to 5.8, assigning log(ft)$\gtrsim 5$ these to the transitions to the 500 and 710 keV states.
+Similarly, he found eight $3/2^- \rightarrow 3/2^-$ transitions with log(ft) values ranging from 5.0 to 5.8, assigning log(ft)$\gtrsim 5$ to the transitions to the 500 and 710 keV states.
 Using these bounds, Bahcall argued that the excited-state contribution to the $^{51}$Cr absorption cross section would be $\lesssim$ 14.6\%.
-But the unreliability of such arguments was pointed out in \cite{HH1}, where the ground state transition $^{71}$Ga(3/2$^-) \rightarrow {}^{71}$Ge(1/2$^-$) was compared to the most closely analogous neighboring transition, $^{73}$Ga(3/2$^-) \rightarrow {}^{73}$Ge(1/2$^-$, 67 keV).
-These two cases differ only by the addition of a neutron pair that, in the Nilsson model, would not be expected to affect the transition amplitude \cite{HH1}.
-Yet the B$_\mathrm{GT}$ values for these two cases differ by a factor of 50.\\ ~\\ Alternatively, one might attempt a microscopic calculation of the strengths of the excited-state transitions.
-Indeed, shell-model calculations of the B$_\mathrm{GT}$ values for exciting the 175 and 500 keV states were performed early on by Baltz et al. \cite{Baltz1984} and by Mathews et al. \cite{Mathews1985}.
+But the potential fallibility of such arguments was pointed out in \cite{HH1}, as there are exceptions to these patterns in neighboring nuclei.\\ ~\\ Alternatively, one might attempt a microscopic calculation of the strengths of the excited-state transitions.
+Indeed, SM calculations of the B$_\mathrm{GT}$ values for exciting the 175 and 500 keV states were performed early on by Baltz et al. \cite{Baltz1984} and by Mathews et al. \cite{Mathews1985}.
 But even today --- as we will describe later --- this is a dubious undertaking due to the weakness of these transitions.
 In the allowed approximation, the transition probabilities are proportional to the B$_\mathrm{GT}$ value

 where ${\boldsymbol \sigma}$ is the Pauli spin matrix, $\tau_+$ is the isospin raising operator, $||$ denotes a matrix element reduced in angular momentum, and $j_i \alpha_i$ and $j_f \alpha_f$ denote the quantum numbers of the initial and final states, respectively, with the angular momentum $j$ made explicit.
 From the known EC rate for $^{71}$Ge and from the lower bounds Bahcall used for the transitions to the 175 and 500 keV levels, one finds